eclipse-tractusx/puris/local/testing/TESTING.md

 Before running the tests make sure to configure the `baseUrl` in `cypress.config.json` and `supplierUrl` in `cypress.env.json`. `baseUrl` is expected to match the customer frontend url.

 In order to run the tests with login, the environment file `cypress.env.json` needs to be configured with the appropriate information.
-Set `idp_enabled` to true and fill in your login information for the IDP.
+Set `environment` to `int` if you plan to test in the integration environment.
+Otherwise leave the default value `local`.
+Fill in your login information for the IDP.
 Make sure that the company names match the configured names in the IDP.

 ## Running the tests